top of page

 Adoption of Stepchildren

 Some couples do not legally adopt their stepchildren during the marriage.
 The rule is that stepchildren cannot inherit from their stepparents without a valid will.
 However, there is a small exception when a stepparent legally adopts their stepchild or commits to adopt the child but does not complete the process.
-In the latter case, the stepchild may inherit from their deceased stepparent if they can demonstrate the existence of a legal oral or written agreement pledging to adopt them.

-Using a Trust To Provide for Stepchildren and Stepgrandchildren
+Using a Trust To Provide for Stepchildren and Step grandchildren

 The goal of a living trust — also known as a revocable living trust or a revocable trust — is to store assets for you while you are alive, so they can be given to whomever you please (such as a stepchild) after your death.
 To fulfill its fiduciary duty, the third party must prudently manage and distribute the assets per your instructions as the owner.